benfertig/timestamper/README.md

 * Select "Properties".<br />
 * Your operating system type (32-bit or 64-bit) will be displayed next to "System Type".<br />

-Once you have downloaded the correct Miniconda installer for your Windows computer, run the installer to install Python through Miniconda.
+Once you have downloaded the correct Miniconda installer for your Windows computer, run the installer to install Python with Miniconda.

 ### Running from source on Windows
 Download this repository to your computer if you have not done so already.<br />